vovgou/loxodon-framework/docs/LoxodonFramework_en.md

 Download [Loxodon.Framework.XLua.unitypackage](https://github.com/vovgou/loxodon-framework/releases) from github and import it into your Unity project.

 If there is a compilation error, please check whether the XLua Examples directory is imported.
 The InvokeLua.cs file in this directory defines the PropertyChangedEventArgs class.
-Because no namespace is used, class names will conflict.
+Because namespace is NOT used, class names will conflict.
 Please delete the Examples folder in the XLua directory or Add a namespace to the PropertyChangedEventArgs class in the InvokeLua.cs file.

-### Import the samples
+### Import the examples

-Find Examples.unitypackage in the "Assets/LoxodonFramework/XLua/Package Resources" folder and import it into the project.
+Find Examples.unitypackage file in the "LoxodonFramework/XLua/Package Resources/" folder and import it into the project.

+<div style="page-break-after: always;"></div>

 ## Quick start

-Create a view that displays an account information on the left and a form on the right.
+Create a view which displays account information on the left and a form on the right.
 You can modify the account information on the left through the submit button.
-Now we will demonstrate how we do it through the frame view and data binding functions.
-The interface is as follows:
+Now we will demonstrate how to do it through the frame view and data binding functions.
+The view is as follows:

 ![](images/DatabindingExample_01.png)

 ### C# example

-Add the viewscript component DatabindingExample to the root object of a UI view and assign the UI control to the corresponding property.
+Add the viewscript component DatabindingExample to the root object of a UI view, assign the UI control to the corresponding property.
 In this example, the properties are defined by C # hard coding.
 Of course, you can also use the dynamic property table VariableArray to Dynamically define attributes.
-For details, see Lua's example.
-After the attributes are configured, the following figure is displayed.
+For details, refer to Lua example.
+The confirgured attributes are displayed as below screen.

 ![](images/DatabindingExample_03.png)

-Look at the code below.
-If we define the view model and the view script, how we bind the view to the view model.
+Look at the code below, which introduces how to define the view model and the view script, how to bind the view to the view model.

     /// <summary>
     /// AccountViewModel